""

 Complete blood count (CBC); left panel shows blood being drawn from a vein on the inside of the elbow using a tube attached to a syringe; right panel shows a laboratory test tube with blood cells separated into layers: plasma, white blood cells, platelets, and red blood cells.

-• Peripheral blood smear is a laboratory test in which a sample of blood is checked for blast cells, the number and kinds of white blood cells, the number of platelets, and changes in the shape of blood cells.
+• Peripheral blood smear checks a sample of blood for blast cells, the number and kinds of white blood cells, the number of platelets, and changes in the shape of blood cells.

 Bone marrow aspiration and biopsy; drawing shows a patient lying face down on a table and a bone marrow needle being inserted into the hip bone.
 An inset shows a close up of the needle being inserted through the skin and hip bone into the bone marrow.